-The month of August is full of emotional changes as the summer begins to wrap up and families look towards the beginning of a new school year.
+The month of August is full of emotional changes as the summer wraps up and families look towards the beginning of a new school year.
 For many children, this is a time of great excitement worth celebrating.
 They are meeting new teachers, seeing friends again, and trying different activities.
 But for others, the anxiety of back-to-school can be quite debilitating.
-One of my daughters has a lot of anxiety regarding big changes and transitions, so back to school worries at this time is something we have learned to approach thoughtfully.
+I’ve learned, with three kids finally all in school, that there is a wide range of emotions to handle when school begins.
+Sometimes the back to school “big feelings” start well in advance of the first day, and sometimes these emotions come roaring in several weeks into the academic year.
+The weight of back to school worries is something we have learned to approach thoughtfully.

 Below are a few books our family has found very helpful when gearing up for the new school year and preparing our children for the months ahead.
 These are best for the preschool through early elementary aged kids (3-7 years old).

 Wemberly Worried by Kevin Henkes is a great story for young readers.
 Follow along with little mouse Wemberly as she starts school, makes a friend, and learns to overcome her constant worries.
-This was recommended to us by a family member who is a child psychologist, and we are so thankful to have it in our book collection.
+A family member who is a child psychologist first bought us this book, and we are so thankful to have it in our home library.
 While the narrative focuses on starting school, the lessons can certainly apply to any new situation your child may find him/herself experiencing.

 This is our favorite book for addressing general separation and back to school worries.
 It includes a sweet tradition we carry on for the first few weeks of school (and every other time the school worries creep up).
 In this story, author Audrey Penn tells the story of Chester Raccoon.
 Chester is starting school and filled with tremendous fear at the prospect of spending so much time away from home.
 Mrs. Raccoon helps to combat his fears by sharing the secret of the kissing hand.
 It is a tender story whose lesson is sure to stay with your children long beyond the first day of school!
 As a special bonus, stickers are included with the story so that you can practice “the kissing hand” with your own little ones.